 Okay, I can see that I cook with chicken a lot.
 What I have been trying to do is to incorporate substitutions if I feel we are in chicken overload.
 For example, the chicken Alfredo and quesadilla recipes can easily work with shrimp.
 Once I decide on a base recipe, it’s easy to switch out proteins, veggies, and starches.
 Actually, this is a great way to introduce new foods to kids — using a base recipe they like.
 It’s all about the base…

 So here are some simple chicken recipes I’ve recently made:

 I was planning on using this recipe from Budget Bytes for fajitas and then a reader recommended it.
 So now I know it was meant to be!
 I like that it can be prepped beforehand (good for workdays) and just thrown in the oven while attending to the kiddos.
 And it turned out great!
 A few more times making it and it will transform into a tried and true.

-The only changes I made were adding the lime, oil and spices in a bowl and mixing together before adding to the chicken.
+The only changes I made were adding the lime, oil, and spices in a bowl and mixing together before adding to the chicken.
 When it was done, I squeezed the second half of the lime on top.
-See full recipe here.
+See the full recipe here.